nagarajandeepu/Bug-Bounty-Toolkit/README.md

 A single script for the most popular tools you need for bug bounty.
 This script can setup a container from scratch with the required tools to get started on your journey towards Bounty Hunting

 ### FYI
-**This script is intended to setup a container from scratch.
-As containers take up a huge amount of memory, this script may be modified to include or exclude tools, but will ensure the inclusion of all the required tools.**
+**This script is intended to setup from scratch.
+This script may be modified to include or exclude tools, but will ensure the inclusion of all the required tools.**

 *Shout-out to original creator of bbhtv1 >> https://github.com/nahamsec*